rdwyere873/Trump-and-the-Stock-Market/README.md

 # Trump-and-the-Stock-Market
-A predicitive model designed to asses Donald Trumpds influence on the stock market.
+A predicitive model designed to asses Donald Trumps influence on the stock market.